hpi-sam/ASE-GenAI/Hendrik-Konstantin-Nina/Task1/reflection.md

 ## Task 1.2

-- Usage of Copilot Chat with the Claude 3.5 Sonnet (Preview) model because:
-  - Easy to give context through code/files
-  - Claude yields better and faster results (from my experience)
+For this task, we chose to use Copilot Chat due to the seamless integration with the IDE and the availability of the Claude 3.5 Sonnet model.
+This allowed us to directly reference files from the project, enabling a more interactive and iterative query development process.
+We chose to use the Claude model, as from personal experience, it yields better and faster results compared to other models, when it comes to coding tasks.

 ### Steps

-- Open the create_tables.sql file (specification of which tables are in the database)
+1. Open the `create_tables.sql` file (the specification tables in the database)
-- Copy the query/task description description from the PDF
+2. Copy the query description from the PDF
-- Set the reference file and the query description into context (one short sentence)
+3. Set the reference file and the query description into context
-- Review the LLM response
+4. Review the LLM response

 ### Time & Difficulty

-- Time to get the correct query: ~2 minutes
-- Time to understand/review the LLM response and check correctness: 10-20 minutes
-- Very easy task
+Unlike the previous task (1.1), this one was straightforward and easy to complete.
+The LLM provided a precise description of the intent and the resulting query was correct and did not need any further changes.
+The code was clean and easy to understand, and the explanation of the query was concise.
+The time to get the correct query was approximately 2 minutes, and the time to understand and review the LLM response was around 10 minutes.

 ### Interaction with the LLM

-- Quality of LLM response was very good
-  - Precise description of intent and resulting query
-  - Clean code
-- Explanation of the query was precise, easy to understand
-- Had to prompt only once to get the correct query (no misunderstandings)
+The quality of the LLM response was very good.
+Firstly, the LLM provided a description of intent, which helped us understand the different parts of the query.
+The code generated was very clear, making it easy to link the different parts of the query to the task description.
+We only had to prompt the LLM once to get the correct query, and there were no misunderstandings.
+Compared to the previous task, we needed much less knowledge of different concepts and possibilities in SQL to get the correct query.